agude/agude.github.io/_drafts/2017-02-06-switrs_motorcycle_crashes_by_date.md

 title: "SWITRS: On What Days Do Motorcycles Crash?"
 description: >
   On what day of the year do motorcycles crash?
 Do riders take the day off for Christmas?
-Do they ride in the winter?
+Do they even ride in the winter?
 Find out when I look at SWITRS crash data!
 image: /files/switrs-motorcycle-accidents-by-date/african-american-mp-wwii.jpg
 ---